mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 --- abstract

-This document specifies methods for encapsulating Ethernet frames and Internet protocols such as TCP, UDP, IP and QUIC inside a QUIC connection.
+This document specifies methods for grouping QUIC tunnel connections in a single session enabling the exchange of Ethernet frames and Internet protocols such as TCP, UDP, IP and QUIC inside a QUIC connection.

 --- middle